Aakash-dave/skyshop/README.md

 # SkyShop

-*/ Work in progress as of Nov 2022 */
+Work in progress as of March 2023

-# About the project
+## About the project

-This is a demo/portfolio project of E-commerce shopping website and other details about developer.
+Objective of this project is to add Demo to the portfolio and maintain my resume online.

 ## Build with ##